Extraneous Variables – Examples & How to Avoid Them

 • Demand characteristics: contextual cues that motivate participants to comply with researchers’ expectations.

-• Experimenter effects: unintended researcher behaviours that alter study outcomes.
+• Experimenter effects: unintended researcher behaviors that alter study outcomes.

-• Situational variables: environmental characteristics that impact participants’ behaviours.
+• Situational variables: environmental characteristics that impact participants’ behaviors.

 • Participant variables: any attribute or aspect of a participant’s background that may influence study outcomes.